Kitware/CMake/Help/prop_dir/TEST_INCLUDE_FILE.rst

 If both the ``TEST_INCLUDE_FILE`` and :prop_dir:`TEST_INCLUDE_FILES` directory properties are set, the script specified in ``TEST_INCLUDE_FILE`` is included first, followed by the scripts listed in ``TEST_INCLUDE_FILES``.

+.. versionadded:: 4.5

+  The include path may use :manual:`generator expressions
+  <cmake-generator-expressions(7)>`, with the same per-configuration semantics
+  as :prop_dir:`TEST_INCLUDE_FILES`.